SahilATech/MultiFilePreviewControl/README.md

 - **Single:** Single line of text.
 - **recordId:** ID of the current record.
-- **Child Entity logical Name:** Logical name of the child entity containing files.
+- **Child Entity logical Name:** Logical name of the child entity that contains files.
 - **Child Entity plural logical Name:** Plural logical name of the child entity.
-- **Field name of child entity:** Field used to identify the file on the parent entity.
+- **Field name of child entity:** Field used to identify the file on the parent entity, this file contains render as a prefix with filename on preview.
-- **File field logical Name:** Logical name of the file field in the child entity.
+- **File field logical Name:** Logical name of the file field on the child entity.
 - **Lookup field Name:** Lookup field logical name on the child entity.
-- **Max number of file:** Maximum number of files to display.
+- **Max number of files:** Maximum number of files to display.
 - **Filter query (from and):** Query to filter child records.

 ## Usage